 Also called the Lever Attack or Jemmy Test, it is designed to simulate a burglar attempting to break into your home by using a lever such as a screwdriver to break open the lock or the hinge of your security door or window, or lever it from the wall.

 The Australian Standard requires a rotational force of up to 450N (100 pounds, or 45kg) to be applied and held for 20 seconds at all locking, hinging and fastening points around your security screen.

 A large screwdriver is inserted at these points and mechanically rotated until either the force required or 80° rotation has been achieved.
 A security screen door must remain securely locked and a window security screen must remain securely fastened to the window that it is covering to achieve a pass.

 The test panel fails if all the hinges, or all the locking points or all the fastening points (screws holding a window section onto the wall) fail, or if the edge of the security door or window has deflected to make a gap wider than 6 inches.

-Crimsafe® products pass this test thanks to their specially engineered design.
+Crimsafe® products easily pass this Standard's test requirements, thanks to their specially engineered design.
 Our hinged security doors for example, are manufactured with mid-rails and triple-locks as a standard feature.
 A mid-rail greatly enhances a door's strength, and prevents the lever from damaging the lock to the extent that it breaks.
 A triple-locking system means added security too.

 To get a feel for the security of Crimsafe® products for yourself, enter your postcode above to contact a Crimsafe Licensee.